-Mr. Fung does not have any interests in the shares of the Company within the meaning of Part XV of the Securities and Futures Ordinance (Chapter 571 of Laws of Hong Kong) (the "SFO").
-Save as disclosed above, Mr. Fung does not hold any other positions in the Company or any members of the Group, and did not hold any directorships in any listed public companies in the past three years.
+Save as disclosed above, Mr. Lam does not hold any other positions in the Company or any members of the Group, and did not hold any directorships in any listed public companies in the past three years.
 He does not have any relationships with any directors, senior management or substantial or controlling shareholders of the Company.
+As at the date thereof, Mr. Lam does not have any interests in the shares of the Company within the meaning of Part XV of the SFO.

-There is a service agreement entered into between the Company and Mr. Fung.
+There is a service agreement entered into between the Company and Mr. Lam.
 His directorship is subject to retirement by rotation and re-election at the Company's annual general meeting in accordance with the Bye-laws of the Company.
-He is entitled to a fixed fee of HK\$150,000 per annum which is based on the Company's remuneration policy adopted for executive Directors.
+He is entitled to a fixed fee of HK\$150,000 per annum which is based on the Company's remuneration policy adopted for executive directors.
+In addition, he is also entitled to a discretionary bonus to be determined by the Board and other employment benefits provided by the Group to all eligible staff.

-Save as disclosed above, there is no information to be disclosed pursuant to Rules 13.51(2)(h) to (v) of the Listing Rules, nor any other matters and information need to be brought to the attention of the shareholders of the Company or required to be disclosed pursuant to any of the requirements of the Listing Rules in respect of Mr. Fung.
+Save as disclosed above, there is no other information relating to Mr. Lam which is required to be disclosed pursuant to Rules 13.51(2) (h) to (v) of the Listing Rules and there is no other matter that needs to be brought to the attention of the shareholders of the Company.